Pacific-salmon-assess/COSEWIC-prioritize/README.md

 | etc. | etc. |

 ## Prioritization decison nodes
-Early ideas on key decision nodes in prioritization process.
+Initial thoughts on key decision nodes in prioritization process.
 - **Have DUs been formally defined by COSEWIC?** Chinook, sockeye, and coho salmon DUs have been defined (reports available [here](https://www.cosewic.ca/index.php/en-ca/reports/special-reports.html)), formal pink and chum DU identification is in progress.
 If **yes** then proceed.
 - **Is information on mature individuals over time available at the DU scale?** If **yes** then proceed.
 - **Has DU been previously assessed by COSEWIC?** If **yes** then consider a re-assessment, otherwise proceed.